liaoweiduo/continual-learning-baselines/rebuttal.md

   | Finetune* |       72.46 | 70.32 +- 0.73 | 72.62 +- 0.63 | 66.33 +- 0.69 | 69.66 | 75.32 +- 0.70 | 43.26 +- 0.73 | 54.95 | 62.92 |
   | ER*       |       76.05 | 71.37 +- 0.70 | 72.67 +- 0.69 | 66.80 +- 0.63 | 70.19 | 76.28 +- 0.66 | 45.61 +- 0.77 | 57.09 | 64.29 |
 >
->   - The results are quite similar with/without changing grid locations.
+>   - The results are quite similar with and without changing grid locations.
 >
 > - As for expanding grid sizes and introducing some distractor image patches, we do not recommend to do that.
 The reasons are as follows:
 >